pinot-contrib/pinot-docs/basics/components/exploring-pinot.md

 Let us run some queries on the data in the Pinot cluster.
 Head over to [Query Console](http://localhost:9000/#/query) to see the querying interface.

 We can see our `baseballStats` table listed on the left \(you will see `meetupRSVP` or `airlineStats` if you used the streaming or the hybrid quick start\).
 Click on the table name to display all the names along with the data types of the columns of the table.
 You can also execute a sample query `select * from baseballStats limit 10`  by typing it in the text box and clicking the `Run Query` button.

+`Cmd + Enter` can also be used to run the query when focused on the console.

 ![](../../.gitbook/assets/pinot_query_console_cropped.png)